BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

     - file: federation-guardian-expiry
       modalImage: federation-guardian-expiry@2x
       alt: A mobile wallet interface with a screen that shows a countdown timer and a message that the federation will shut down in 15 days.
-      caption: Federation expiration timestamp displayed as a countdown alter when less 30 days remaining.
+      caption: Federation expiration timestamp displayed as a countdown alert when less 30 days remaining.
     - file: federation-guardian-expiry-join
       modalImage: federation-guardian-expiry-join@2x
       alt: A mobile wallet interface with a screen that shows a countdown timer and a message that the federation will shut down in 15 days.